Daily Probiotic Supplements: When They Help, When They Don’t, and What Matters Most

 • compatibility with the existing microbiome

 Modern microbiome research highlights mucus-associated bacteria, such as Akkermansia muciniphila, for their roles in epithelial integrity and immune balance (Frontiers in Microbiology, Cani & de Vos, 2017).
-This is why Akkermansia is discussed as a keystone species in the Akkermansia Microbiome Hub.
+This is why Akkermansia is discussed as a keystone species in our Akkermansia Microbiome Guide.

 5. The Gut Barrier Determines Probiotic Effectiveness